business-science/timetk/README.md

 There are *many* R packages for working with Time Series data.
-Here’s how `timetk` compares to the “tidy” time series R packages for data visualization, wrangling, and preprocessing (those that leverage data frames or tibbles).
+Here’s how `timetk` compares to the “tidy” time series R packages for data visualization, wrangling, and feature engineeering (those that leverage data frames or tibbles).

 <div class="comparison">